magnusa2007/random-python/README.md

 # random-python
-Soime python programs that i dont think deserve their own page
+Some python programs that i dont think deserve their own page